 Give the seller a ballpark figure.
 With a figure in mind, he will only show you design in your price range.
 Do a little higher than your range.
 Negotiate to bring down the price later.

 The quality of a diamond is evaluated basically through the 4C’s.
 These are cut, clarity, carat size, and color.
 Based on your budget, you can go higher on the rating scale.
 Ask your seller if he has a grading report for the diamond you want to buy.
+This is an important question to ask especially when you’re discussing requirements for custom diamond jewellery, like the bespoke diamond dress ring by Certified Diamond Network.

 Do a little research before heading out.
 When you know your terms, the seller takes you seriously and you would be more likely to negotiate a better price.
 We even recommend looking online at diamond prices to see what quality you can get in your budget.